 Undergraduates attending Minnesota's colleges were less likely to default on federal student loans than their peers nationally, according to information published by the U.S. Department of Education.
-But Minnesota undergraduates were more likely to borrow than students in other states.
+Minnesota undergraduate borrowing has declined slightly in recent years.

 Source: U.S. Department of Education